ryneches/GutCheck/README.md

 ##Game preparation

--Give one play sheet to each player, put the board in the center
+  - Give one play sheet to each player, put the board in the center

--Remove all 6 "Checkup" cards (teal) from the deck
+  - Remove all 6 "Checkup" cards (teal) from the deck

--Set all plasmid cards (purple) in a face-up pile as indicated on board
+  - Set all plasmid cards (purple) in a face-up pile as indicated on board

--Shuffle the remaining cards and give 5 to each player (if none are microbes, that player may redraw)
+  - Shuffle the remaining cards and give 5 to each player (if none are microbes, that player may redraw)

--Deal 3 cards face up as indicated on board
+  - Deal 3 cards face up as indicated on board

--Shuffle the "*Checkup*" cards into the main deck
+  - Shuffle the "*Checkup*" cards into the main deck

--The player who has most recently eaten yogurt goes first, play proceeds clockwise The Short Version of the Rules (for people who don't like to read)
+  - The player who has most recently eaten yogurt goes first, play proceeds clockwise The Short Version of the Rules (for people who don't like to read)

--Play as many cards per turn as you'd like.
+  - Play as many cards per turn as you'd like.

--You can only play one microbe per turn.
+  - You can only play one microbe per turn.
 Pathogens go in pathogen zone, Beneficials go in beneficial zone, Opportunistics go in either.
 You can play microbes on any player.

--Once per turn you can discard a card and take one of the face-up cards from the middle
+  - Once per turn you can discard a card and take one of the face-up cards from the middle

--At the end of your turn, draw back up to 5 cards
+  - At the end of your turn, draw back up to 5 cards

--When a "*Checkup*" event is drawn everyone scores their microbiome, points are indicated on the cards depending on which zone the microbe is in.
+  - When a "*Checkup*" event is drawn everyone scores their microbiome, points are indicated on the cards depending on which zone the microbe is in.

--If someone plays an "*Antibiotic*" card, then read the rules below called "Plasmids"
+  - If someone plays an "*Antibiotic*" card, then read the rules below called "Plasmids"

--The game ends when the last card is drawn.
+  - The game ends when the last card is drawn.
 Each other player gets a final turn and then there is a final Checkup.
 Player with the most health wins.

--Enjoy!
+Enjoy!

 ## The Actual Rules

 ### Card Types

-There are three types of cards in the main deck; Microbes, Events, and Infections.
+There are three types of cards in the main deck; **Microbes**, **Events**, and **Infections**.

--Microbes (Orange): These represent bacteria that you are using to either make a healthier microbiome for yourself, or to disrupt your opponents microbiome(s).
+  - Microbes (Orange): These represent bacteria that you are using to either make a healthier microbiome for yourself, or to disrupt your opponents microbiome(s).
 See the "Main Phase" rules for playing Microbes.

--Events (Pink): These cards are played, their effect is resolved, and they are discarded.
+  - Events (Pink): These cards are played, their effect is resolved, and they are discarded.
 Some of them increase or decrease a player's health.
 These effects are indicated in the green and red circles on the card and occur instantly.
 You can play events for no effect, but only if there is a valid target (e.g. "*Milk*" can be played even it has no effect, but "*Lateral Gene Transfer*" can only be played if a plasmid is in play)

--Infections (Yellow): Infections are played on a player and remain in play until the conditions described on the card are fulfilled.
+  - Infections (Yellow): Infections are played on a player and remain in play until the conditions described on the card are fulfilled.
 They are not considered Microbes and are therefore immune to cards such as "*Bacteriophage therapy*" and the various antibiotics.
 They are scored during checkups, similar to Microbes.

 ### Turn order